9 Surprising Borax Uses in the Garden

 Weed Control

 Weed is every gardener’s nightmare.
-Perennial weeds such as creeping Charlie or ground ivy not only choke grass but can also find their way towards the garden plants.
+Perennial weeds such as creeping Charlie or ground ivy not only choke grass but can also find their way toward the garden plants.

-You can effectively succumb weed problem by spraying your garden with borax weed killer solution.
+You can effectively control weeds by spraying your garden with a borax weed-killer solution.

-To do this, add 10 ounces to borax to 4 ounces of warm water.
+To do this, add 10 ounces of borax to 4 ounces of warm water.
 Once borax completely dissolves in water, add this mixture to 2.5 gallons of normal tap water.

 Transfer this liquid solution into a spray bottle and sprinkle evenly on the weed.
 This mixture is enough for about 1000 square feet of garden.

 Avoid spraying on the leaves of plants you want to keep.
-Do not overuse as overdosage can cause borax poisoning and your soil can become toxic.
+Do not overuse; overdosage can cause borax poisoning, and your soil can become toxic.

-Also, avoid direct contact with skin.
-For best results apply when rain is not in the forecast.
+Also, avoid direct contact with the skin; for best results, apply when rain is not in the forecast.

 You can also sprinkle the dry borax powder over the weeds.
 It will work as a natural herbicide and kill them.

-Be careful not to sprinkle it over your vegetable plants as it is not discriminatory and will kill any plant that it is applied to.
+Be careful not to sprinkle it over your vegetable plants as it is not discriminatory and will kill any plant to which it is applied.

 Lynch-Green Fly over Roses

-If you like growing roses and other flowers in your garden to enhance natural beauty then you must have noticed green flies.
-They come on fragrant plants especially roses and can be quite annoying.
+If you like growing roses and other flowers in your garden to enhance natural beauty, then you must have noticed green flies.
+They come on fragrant plants, especially roses, and can be annoying.

-To get rid of these green flies, simply dissolve 25gms of borax to a little bit of warm water.
+To get rid of these green flies, dissolve 25 grams of borax in a little warm water.
 Once borax is dissolved, add cold water to make a 600ml solution.
-Apply this solution to roses and other plants.
+Apply this insecticide solution to roses and other plants.

-You can also apply it to the stem of fruit plants and other trees.
-This will help you in getting rid of insects in and around the bark.
+You can also apply it to the stems of fruit plants and other trees.
+This will help you get rid of insects in and around the bark.

-If you’re not familiar of the insects that go around in your garden, check out Garden Insects of North America: The Ultimate Guide to Backyard Bugs – Second Edition
+If you’re not familiar with the insects that go around in your garden, check out Garden Insects of North America: The Ultimate Guide to Backyard Bugs – Second Edition

 Cleaning

 Borax is one of the best cleaning agents on the market shelves.
-It does not only clean your laundry, you can also use it to clean your gardening tool.
+It does not only clean your laundry; you can also use it to clean your gardening tools.

 Removing Rust from Gardening Tools: